Football hooliganism in the United Kingdom: Scotland

 One of the first recorded incidents of large-scale crowd violence took place after a 1909 match between Rangers and Celtic.
 The Glaswegian clubs clashed at Hampden Park at the 1969 Scottish Cup Final, with 50 arrests reported on the terrace relating to fighting and the throwing of objects onto the pitch.
 More arrests followed, after post-match fighting between supporters and police.
 Worse violence took place in the aftermath of the 1980 Scottish Cup Final between Celtic and Rangers.
 Hundreds of fans from both sides invaded the playing field after full-time and fought a pitched battle with one another.
 TV commentator Archie MacPherson likened the riot to a scene from out of Apocalypse Now, adding "At the end of the day, let's not kid ourselves.
 These supporters hate each other."
 Over 200 arrests were made, and both clubs were fined £20,000 by the Scottish Football Association (SFA).
 In the aftermath, an Act of Parliament was passed that banned the sale of alcoholic beverages within Scottish sports grounds.

-By the 1980s the Casual manifestation of football hooliganism was adopted by fans of many clubs in Scotland with Aberdeen being the first club with a "casual" following and the established skinhead/punk hooligan elements from Airdrieonians, Hearts and Rangers that had dominated prior to this were then challenged by casual firms (or 'mobs' as they were more popularly known as in Scotland).
+By the 1982 Aberdeen first casuals 1983/84 the Casual manifestation of football hooliganism was adopted by fans of many clubs in Scotland with Aberdeen being the first club with a "casual" following and the established skinhead/punk hooligan elements from Airdrieonians, Hearts and Rangers that had dominated prior to this were then challenged by casual firms (or 'mobs' as they were more popularly known as in Scotland).
 Casual firms were attached to clubs such as St. Mirren (Love Street Division), Clyde (Shawfield Shed End Boys), Aberdeen (Aberdeen Soccer Casuals), Dundee and Dundee United (Dundee Utility), Hibernian (Capital City Service), Morton (Morton Soccer Crew), Motherwell (Saturday Service), Partick Thistle (North Glasgow Express), Falkirk (Fear) and Dunfermline Athletic (Carnegie Soccer Service).
 Aberdeen, under the name Aberdeen Soccer Casuals (ASC), becoming the best known.

-From the 1980s onwards Aberdeen's ASC and Hibernian's CCS became the most feared casuals in Scotland, the CCS gaining particular notoriety.
+From the 1980s onwards Aberdeen's ASC and Hibernian's 1983 CCS became the most feared casuals in Scotland, the CCS gaining particular notoriety.
 From the 2000s Hooliganism has declined in Scotland but Aberdeen, Dundee Utility, Celtic, Hibernian, Hearts, Motherwell, Partick Thistle, Airdrie, St. Mirren and Rangers still have a number of hooligans.

 While the Scotland national team's travelling supporters, the Tartan Army, are generally not violent these days, hooliganism does occur in other areas of Scottish football.
 Pre-arranged fights between firms on match days mostly take place away from the football grounds.
 Most Scottish football fans are against this behaviour, and authorities have taken several measures to reduce football hooliganism.